 Whites, for centuries, treated blacks as inhuman, and to this day, whites collectively treat them as secondary citizens.
 A standard of racial superiority continues to exist as seen in the political rhetoric of the Republican and Democratic parties and in both the liberal and conservative medias.

 Kaepernick is no less an American than anyone else simply because he refuses to stand during the National Anthem.
-In this author’s opinion, he shows more patriotism and love for his country than thousands of other Americans who claim to love their country.

 [i] Nick Wagoner, “Bills fans boo Colin Kaepernick, chant ‘USA’ before he kneels,” ESPN, October 16, 2016, http://www.espn.com/nfl/story/_/id/17807180/buffalo-bills-fans-chant-usa-coin-kaepernick-san-francisco-49ers-kneels.